GLAM-Workbench/glam-workbench.github.io/docs/trove-journals/csv-digital-journals.md

 `fulltext_url` | the url of the landing page of the digital version of the periodical `fulltext_url_type` | the type of digital periodical, one of 'digitised', 'edeposit', or 'other'

-### Other options

-* Explore using a [searchable database running on Glitch](https://trove-digital-periodicals.glitch.me/data/trove-digital-journals) (not yet updated to use the latest harvest)
 ### Related resources

 * [Create a list of Trove's digitised journals](create-list-digitised-journals.md)